garrying/a-b-z.co/_program_panelist/daniel_canty.md

 edition: 2017.1
 ---

-(~30 words) A-B-Z-LTR co-conspirator.
+A-B-Z-LTR co-conspirator.
 Operates as Dan Can 3000.
-Québec author, art director, and scriptwriter Formerly Known as ‘New Media Artist’.
+[Daniel](http://danielcanty.com) is an [author](http://latabledesmatieres.com), director, and scriptwriter formerly known as a ‘New Media Artist’.